OT Law – Restrictive Not Prescriptive

 Statutes, however, are applications of commands to specific situations and are constantly changing.
 We usually refer to them as laws.
 The content of the Law of Moses is mostly statutes and this is where all the controversy exists.

-Regulations on diet, marriage, farming, charity and warfare were extensions of broader commands and designed to control or curb specific traditions.
+Statutes regulating diet, marriage, farming, charity and warfare were extensions of broader commands and designed to control or curb common but undesirable practices.
 The important thing to remember is that Commands and laws never change.
 Statutes always do.

 That is why the laws (statutes) in most western cultures today don’t mirror Old Testament law.
 Statutes didn’t make everyone right.
-They placed boundaries around unacceptable behavior limiting the potential damage.
+They simply placed boundaries around unacceptable behavior limiting the potential damage.
+Like braces on crooked teeth, as the community learned to conformed, regulations could be tightened even further.
 The law didn’t endorse polygamy.
 It kept it from getting out of control.
 Because human behavior is never constant laws require continual revision.

 Judgments are made any time we don’t have a statute (law) for a specific offense.
 There are too many ways in which one person can offend another and it is impossible to write legal statements for every possible offense ahead of time.
 Therefore, judgments must on occasions be made.
 This happens regularly in judicial systems today.